radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ### Radius and AWS IRSA

+Radius allows management of AWS resources as part of your application.
+In order to achieve this, Radius stores 2 essential pieces of information -

+1. Cloud Provider Scope: This is the account-id and region to which the AWS resources are deployed.
+Cloud Provider Scope is stored as part of Radius environment.
+2. AWS Credential: THis is the RoleARN which would be assumed by Radius to deploy the AWS resources.

+There are two Radius services that communicate with AWS to deploy the resources - UCP and Applications RP.

 {{< image src="images/radius-irsa.png" alt="using IRSA to deploy an AWS resource" width="750">}}

-Radius allows management of AWS resources as part of your application.
-There are two Radius services that communicate with AWS to achieve this - UCP and Applications RP.

 The above image shows how Radius UCP leverages AWS IRSA to deploy and manage AWS resources.
 The flow is identical for Applications RP.
 Below are the key points in the flow: